Parallel Realities: An Easy Way To Fry Your Brain

 The Mandela Effect is named after South African civil-rights activist, Nelson Mandela.
 He died in 2013 but some people are sure he died earlier, in the 1980’s.
 It’s as if the affected people stepped off their original timeline and onto another one, without even noticing.

-There are a lot of Mandela Effects, this link has a pretty good list of them.
+There are a lot of Mandela Effects.
 If you’re curious to know more, there are almost 700k videos on YouTube about it, with dedicated channels collecting new evidence all the time.

 Here are two more examples of the Mandela Effect: